harshalranjhani/genie/README.md

 ### 7. `chat`

+Note: The `chat` command is only available for supporters of the Genie project.

 The `chat` command opens a chat interface where you can interact with Genie in a conversational manner.
 This can be useful for asking questions, getting help, or exploring the capabilities of the Genie CLI.

 **Note:** This only works for the Gemini engine.
 Make sure you have the required API keys configured.